-A cover letter must accompany each resume you send to potential employers.
+A cover letter must accompany each resume you personally send to potential employers.
 It is often the first contact you have with them.
 This letter introduces you, expands on important points in your resume or parts of your background not mentioned in your resume, and requests an interview.
-It should be no more than one page (3-4 paragraphs).
+It should be no more than one page (three or four paragraphs).

 Thomas A. Paine, Hiring Partner

 202 West Capitol Avenue

 Little Rock, AR 72201-3699

 This information may change from year to year for most firms so it is best not to rely on printed manuals, lists, or previous letters.
 If you know someone in the firm, it is appropriate to copy that person, but be sure to send your letter of application directly to the hiring partner or administrator.
 Your contact should be able to provide you with the name of the individual to whom your credentials should be sent.

 Search the firm’s web site or use Martindale-Hubbell Law Directory or the NALP National Directory of Legal Employers for current information.
 While no Arkansas firm is listed in the NALP Directory, this avenue might save you the cost of a long-distance call.
 If the firm is not listed either place, call the firm for the correct information.

 In only the most unusual circumstance should you use words such as “Dear Hiring Partner” or “To Whom It May Concern.”
 Review the firm’s website.
 If you can’t find the name of the hiring partner, the firm may not consider you the kind of hustling new attorney or law clerk for whom they are looking.